-Todmorden Book Festival celebrates the written word, with book-related events that stimulate, inspire and challenge audiences.
+Todmorden is a small market town in the Upper Calder Valley in West Yorkshire.
+Todmorden Book Festival, which runs over nine days each year, was established in 2018 by a group of volunteers and celebrates the written word, with events that inspire and challenge audiences.
 The programme focuses on the work of new and established writers from across the region and the UK, as well as the work of international authors, with fiction, non-fiction and poetry events for adults and children, reflecting the rich industrial and cultural heritage of the region and exploring individual and collective stories.

 I’m writing this introduction from the study where I’ve been lucky enough to mostly be able to work from over the last 18 months.
 The dog, ever a companion through the difficult times, is asleep at my feet.
 Outside the air is sweltering.
 I’ve just been sent the draft programme which, hopefully without too much disruption and change, you’re now holding.
 As I scroll through the various events that the team have brought together for another excellent year of Todmorden Book Festival, I’m struck by that phrase ‘in conversation’.
 We have the sublime Monique Roffey ‘in conversation’ with the brilliant Courttia Newland.
 There is the magnificent Horatio Clare ‘in conversation’ with the vital and powerful poet Clare Shaw.

 These past couple of years have seen us redevelop and rehone our conversational skills; reliant on facial expressions rather than body language over zoom, reading someone’s eyes above their mask, searching for things to discuss beyond the obvious that was all around us.
 In addition to these conversations, we have authors of books that narrate the journeys of other great lives, like Jackie Kay in her astonishing book about Bessie Smith, and storytellers like Jan Blake going into local primary schools.